 Prerequisites and corequisites may have changed since this catalog was published.
-Developmental Reading courses are required if a student's reading placement test score indicates the need for RDG 100.
+A Developmental Reading course is required if a student's reading placement test score indicates the need for RDG 100.
 Developmental Math courses are required if a student's math placement test score indicates the need for MAT 032 and/or MAT 152.
-Developmental English courses are required if a student's English placement test score indicates the need for ENG 032 and/or ENG 100.
+A Developmental English course is required if a student's English placement test score indicates the need for ENG 100.
 Students must discuss their placement test scores with an academic advisor before registering for any courses.